 It’s been more than a year since I last posted about my kid’s favorite children’s books.
 In that time, we’ve read countless stories, many of which were read countless times over (sometimes to my chagrin).
 As of now, I can confidently say that my two-and-a-half-year-old loves to read.
 Either that, or he’s spent two years building an elaborate book-loving persona with the sole objective of stalling bedtime with just one more book “for two seconds” (his favorite stalling phrase).
 It’s entirely possible and, to some extent, likely.

-Reading with him as a baby was fun, of course, but I must admit that reading with him as a toddler is next-level amazing.
+Regardless of his motivation, my bibliophilic heart just about bursts each time he tells me he wants to read together.Reading with him as a baby was fun, of course, but I must admit that reading with him as a toddler is next-level amazing.
 As a rule, toddlers are entertaining at every turn, especially once they start talking.
 He’s so chatty and so inquisitive that each book becomes quite the interactive adventure.

 If he’s not asking questions about what he sees and hears, he’s requesting more information about the illustrations.
 (I have to say, I’ve been known to use artistic license when developing the background stories for secondary or even non-existent characters.)
 If he’s not asking me about the books, he’s reciting pages in their entirety.
 His ability to memorize is incredible, as is his ability to pick up new vocabulary, test out different pronouns and verb conjugations, and analyze a story and its characters.

 Reading is such a wonderful vehicle for blossoming creativity, language, and exploration, and as a parent I love how it allows me to watch him process new information.
 It’s like discovering the entire world all over again through my toddler’s eyes.